votchallenge/website/contents/vots2023/participation.md

   - **When will my results be publicly available?**

     The results for a registered tracker are revealed to the participant via an email in approximately 30 minutes after submission.
-But these results will not be publicly disclosed until after the VOTS2023 workshop.
-At that point, a public VOTS2023 challenge leaderboard will appear on the VOTS webpage.
+Considering many requests, we decided to also reveal all results in the week after the challenge closes.
+The leaderboard data will contain also tracker registration details (without participants personal details, long tracker description and source code password).
+Note that public link to the source code is mandatory for the results paper coauthorship, but can be kept under password (revealed only to VOTS committee) until the VOTS workshop.

   - **Why is the analysis computed with the toolkit empty?**